-What Does it Take to Be a Musical Instrument Repairer or Tuner?
+What is a Musical Instrument Repairer or Tuner?

-Daily Life Of a Musical Instrument Repairer or Tuner
+Life As a Musical Instrument Repairer or Tuner: What Do They Do?

-These are the skills Musical Instrument Repairers and Tuners say are the most useful in their careers:
+When polled, Musical Instrument Repairers and Tuners say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.